srbbans/Android-Interview/Kotlin.md

-# Kotlin - Data classes can be inherited?
+# Kotlin - Can Data classes be inherited? - Nope

     Q: I need to inherit a data class A from data class B?